 To be considered by the Nominating, Sustainability and Governance Committee, a director nominee should have experience as a board member or senior executive of a public company or nationally recognized private company.
 In addition to these requirements, the committee will also evaluate whether the nominee's skills are complementary to those of incumbent Board members and the Board's needs for operational, management, financial, international, technological, or other expertise.
 The Board and the committee believe that Board membership should reflect diversity in its broadest sense, including geography, gender, ethnicity, viewpoint, education, skills, and professional experience.
-The Nominating, Sustainability and Governance Committee engages an independent search firm to identify and screen candidates, perform reference checks, prepare a biography for each candidate for the committee's review and coordinate interviews.
-The committee, Board Chair and executive officers interview candidates that meet the criteria, and the committee selects nominees who it determines are best-suited to actively engage in the oversight of the Company's strategy and drive sustainable value creation for all shareholders.
-The committee will consider recommending for nomination to the Board candidates suggested by shareholders, taking into account all the factors and qualities described above, provided that recommendations are submitted and received by us at our principal executive offices at 56 South Rockford Drive, Tempe, Arizona 85288, with an appropriate biographical summary, in accordance with the requirements described below under "Date of Submission of Shareholder Proposals and Director Nominations."
+The Nominating, Sustainability and Governance Committee often engages an independent search firm to identify and screen candidates, perform reference checks, prepare a biography for each candidate for the committee's review and coordinate interviews.
+The committee, Board Chair and executive officers interview candidates that meet the criteria, and the committee selects nominees who it determines are best suited to actively engage in the oversight of the Company's strategy and drive sustainable value creation for all shareholders.
+Consistent with this process, Ms. Bryan was initially recommended to serve as a director by a non-management director, and, after various interviews and discussions, the committee determined to recommend to the Board, and the Board approved, the nomination of Ms. Bryan to serve on the Board.

+The Nominating, Sustainability and Governance Committee will consider recommending for nomination to the Board candidates suggested by shareholders, taking into account all the factors and qualities described above, provided that recommendations are submitted and received by us at our principal executive offices at 56 South Rockford Drive, Tempe, Arizona 85288, with an appropriate biographical summary, in accordance with the requirements described below under "Date of Submission of Shareholder Proposals and Director Nominations."